codingnooob/starter-snake-rust/BATTLESNAKE_PROGRESS.md

 This project represents a comprehensive 34-phase evolution of a Battlesnake from basic heuristics to advanced multi-agent reinforcement learning systems.
 The evolution progresses through increasingly sophisticated AI techniques, culminating in a production-ready competitive Battlesnake.

-**Current Status: Phase 3 Complete with Advanced Debugging & Optimization** ✅ **Next Milestone: Phase 4 Single-Agent Reinforcement Learning**
+**Current Status: Phase 2B Complete + Phase 3 Complete, Phase 2A Partially Complete** ✅
+**Next Milestone: Complete Phase 2A Implementation → Phase 4 Single-Agent Reinforcement Learning**

 ---